goodekat/LIME-research-journals/README.md

 ## Talking points

-**Sandia**

-  - Memo about full time

-**Graphics Group**

-  - Did you have any resources for gganimate? (check out my slides so far)
-  - Treats for tomorrow?

 **LIME**

-  - What do you think of the new version of the plot that I created?
-  - Should we schedule my oral prelim, or should we keep waiting until I get closer to finishing the paper?
   - What names should I give to the diagnostic plots?
   - Could you help me with the interpretation of the default LIME explanations?